NeverOddOrEven/CloudDevelopTalk/README.md

 ## Prerequisites
+Instructions are given below for Linux/Unix/Mac environments.
+If working with Windows, do not use 'sudo'.
+Instead, run the commands below from an elevated bash shell.
+The git-cli interface works very well.

 Make sure you have installed all these prerequisites on your development machine.
 * Node.js - [Download & Install Node.js](http://www.nodejs.org/download/) and the npm package manager, if you encounter any problems, you can also use this [Github Gist](https://gist.github.com/isaacs/579814) to install Node.js.
 * MongoDB - [Download & Install MongoDB](http://www.mongodb.org/downloads), and make sure it's running on the default port (27017).